Scientific and Societal Impact of Research

 ▸ Invention Disclosures, Patents, and Commercialisation

 - A spin-off company named Smart Informatics Limited (http://smart-informatics.com) was formed in 2014 to promote, market, and study the infusion of learning analytics in educational technology.
-I am one of the founder Directors of this company.
+I am one of the founder Directors and presently the President CEO of this company.

 ▸ Publication / Dissemination Statistics